KillerBoy001/bbTips/readme.md

 #bbTips v1.0.4

-[Wowhead tooltips](http://www.wowhead.com/tooltips) let you query by Id.
-With the bbTips tooltip mod, this is integrated in your bbcodes on you phpBB forum, plus the ability to query by name.
+[Wowhead tooltips](http://www.wowhead.com/tooltips) lets you have tooltips on urls by wowhead Id.

+The bbTips tooltip mod integrates this functionality in bbcodes on your phpBB forum, plus the ability to query by name.

-bbcodes installed: Item, Craft, Spell, Quest, Achievements, npc, wowchar, itemset, item icon, item dkp with PTR support.
+Multiple bbcodes are available: Item, Craft, Spell, Quest, Achievements, npc, wowchar, itemset, item icon, item dkp with PTR support.

 ### Example BBcode usage